 Proceeds for this event go to our Mississippi Headwaters Hostel located in Itasca State Park.

 Expect friendly and welcoming volunteers, good food and beverage, rest stops, sag wagons, and great route signage.
 Routes are still being finalized and they will be added to our website in early May.

 We will be offering in-Park routes of 15 and 25 miles, a mid-route of 50-70 miles and the 100-mile option.
 Train for the 100 and feel free to change your mind on “route of choice” on ride day.

-Itasca State Park requires a daily permit for cars and we will have these available for purchase that morning as well.
+Itasca State Park requires a daily permit for cars and we will have these available for purchase at check-in as well.

 Wishing you a great season of cycling.

 Join us for the 2019 Tour de Pines